 Would the Union replace GSAC and ASWWU?

 Absolutely not.
 We are excited to be partners with GSAC and ASWWU in these efforts, and many of us who are active in the unionization effort are also active in student government.
-At other campuses where ASEs have unionized, the union works closely with student government and jointly advocates with many issues to improve conditions for all students.
+At other campuses where Student Employees have unionized, the union works closely with student government and jointly advocates with many issues to improve conditions for all students.
 For example, UAW Local 4121 and GPSS (the Graduate and Professional Student Senate at UW) worked together to bargain strong contracts, fight for affordable tuition, fight sexual harassment, increase funding for higher education and more.

 Process of Forming a Union